TUDelft-CS4110/2016-sre-crew/Report.md

 It is not feasible to try to make a state machine for the whole application because of the time it would take.
 It is however interesting to see a state machine for one of the cases we discussed when fuzzing the application.
 As previously said, we discovered that the application would crash if given a specific input for a name when creating a group.
-We therefore chose this procecure to create an FSM, when a user tries to create a new group with a name like shown in [Figure 8](#Figure_8).
+We therefore chose this procedure to create an FSM which is when a user tries to create a new group with a name like shown in [Figure 8](#Figure_8).
-The user presses the + on the menu and then he can enter a text, press Cancel or press OK.
+The user presses the + button on the menu and then he can enter a text, press Cancel or press OK.
 The alphabet therefore was made out of the following (shortened) words:

 **☑︎** push%button1 (OK)